VisionSystemsInc/vsi_common/docs/linux/index.rst

    *.auto
    python_scripts/modules

-A set of useful linux scripts that should on any modern Linux machine.
-For the most part, these are bash scripts that are either pure bash, or rely on core Linux utils.
-These scripts are tests against a variety of Linuxes, macOS, and Windows using msys2/mingw64 (such as Git for Windows).
-And scripts that require something beyond cord utils should have these requirements called in their documentation.
+A set of useful linux scripts that should be on any modern Linux machine.
+For the most part, these are bash scripts that are either pure bash or rely on core Linux utils.
+These scripts are tested against a variety of Linuxes, macOS, and Windows using msys2/mingw64 (such as Git for Windows).
+And scripts that require something beyond these core and common utils should have these requirements called in their documentation.

 Used core utils include: